 There is no vaccine or medication that can prevent norovirus infection.
 The best way to prevent infection is to stop the virus from spreading.
 To help stop the spread of the virus, follow these tips:

 - Wash your hands, especially after using the toilet, changing diapers or before eating or preparing food.
 Proper hand washing requires running water, soap and cleansing of the hands for about 20 seconds.
-For more information see HealthLinkBC File #85 Hand Washing for Parents and Children.
+For more information see HealthLinkBC File #85 Hand Washing: Help Stop the Spread of Germs.

 How to make a 1:50 (1,000 ppm) solution of bleach and water:

-Use Public Health Ontario’s chlorine dilution calculator tool to make up the proper sanitizer strength based on the concentration of your bleach product www.publichealthontario.ca/en/health-topics/environmental-occupational-health/water-quality/chlorine-dilution-calculator
+Use B.C.’s FOODSAFE Chlorine Dilution Calculator tool to make up the proper sanitizer strength based on the concentration of your bleach product www.foodsafe.ca/dilution-calculator.html

 How can I reduce the risk of getting infected from cleaning up vomit or diarrhea?

 If you are cleaning up vomit or diarrhea, follow these tips to reduce the risk of getting infected:

 - Wear disposable gloves.
 Reusable rubber gloves may be used, but they should be washed after use

 - Use paper towels to soak up excess liquid and put the paper towels and any solid matter directly into a plastic garbage bag

 - Clean the soiled area with soap and hot water.
 Do not use the same cleaning cloth or sponge to clean other areas of the house as this may spread the virus

 - Disinfect the area that has been washed with a freshly made 1:50 solution of bleach and water.
 See the “How to make a 1:50 solution of bleach and water” text box for more information.
 Household cleaners other than bleach do not work as well for noroviruses